-The market price of the Combined Company's common stock is likely to be highly volatile, and you may lose some or all of your investment.
+The market price of our Common Stock is likely to be highly volatile, and you may lose some or all of your investment.

-Following the Business Combination, the market price of Combined Company's common stock is likely to be highly volatile and may be subject to wide fluctuations in response to a variety of factors, including the following:
+Following the Business Combination, the market price of our Common Stock is likely to be highly volatile and may be subject to wide fluctuations in response to a variety of factors, including the following:

-- the impact of COVID-19 pandemic on Nauticus' business; - the inability to obtain or maintain the listing of the Combined Company's shares of common stock on Nasdaq; - the inability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition, Nauticus' ability to grow and manage growth profitably, and retain its key employees; - · changes in applicable laws or regulations; - risks relating to the uncertainty of Nauticus' projected financial information; - risks related to the organic and inorganic growth of Nauticus' business and the timing of expected business milestones; and - the amount of redemption requests made by CLAQ's stockholders.
+- the impact of COVID-19 pandemic on our business; - the inability to obtain or maintain the listing of our shares of Common Stock on Nasdaq;

+- the inability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition, our ability to grow and manage growth profitably, and retain our key employees; - · changes in applicable laws or regulations; - · risks relating to the uncertainty of our projected financial information; and - risks related to the organic and inorganic growth of our business and the timing of expected business milestones.

 In addition, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations have often been unrelated or disproportionate to the operating performance of those companies.
-Broad market and industry factors, as well as general economic, political, regulatory and market conditions, may negatively affect the market price of the Combined Company's common stock, regardless of the Combined Company's actual operating performance.
+Broad market and industry factors, as well as general economic, political, regulatory and market conditions, may negatively affect the market price of our Common Stock, regardless of our actual operating performance.

-Volatility in the Combined Company's share price could subject the Combined Company to securities class action litigation.
+Volatility in our share price could subject us to securities class action litigation.

 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-If the Combined Company faces such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm its business.
+If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.

-If securities or industry analysts do not publish research or reports about the Combined Company, or publish negative reports, the Combined Company's stock price and trading volume could decline.
+If securities or industry analysts do not publish research or reports about us, or publish negative reports, our stock price and trading volume could decline.

-The trading market for the Combined Company's common stock depends, in part, on the research and reports that securities or industry analysts publish about the Combined Company.
-The Combined Company does not have any control over these analysts.
-If the Combined Company's financial performance fails to meet analyst estimates or one or more of the analysts who cover the Combined Company downgrade its common stock or change their opinion, the Combined Company's stock price would likely decline.
-If one or more of these analysts cease coverage of the Combined Company or fail to regularly publish reports on the Combined Company, it could lose visibility in the financial markets, which could cause the Combined Company's stock price or trading volume to decline.
+The trading market for our Common Stock depends, in part, on the research and reports that securities or industry analysts publish about us.
+We do not have any control over these analysts.
+If our financial performance fails to meet analyst estimates or one or more of the analysts who cover us downgrade our Common Stock or change their opinion, our stock price would likely decline.
+If one or more of these analysts cease coverage of us or fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause our stock price or trading volume to decline.

-Because the Combined Company does not anticipate paying any cash dividends in the foreseeable future, capital appreciation, if any, would be your sole source of gain.
+Because we do not anticipate paying any cash dividends in the foreseeable future, capital appreciation, if any, would be your sole source of gain.

-The Combined Company currently anticipates that it will retain future earnings for the development, operation and expansion of its business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
-As a result, capital appreciation, if any, of the Combined Company's shares of common stock would be your sole source of gain on an investment in such shares for the foreseeable future.
+We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
+As a result, capital appreciation, if any, of our shares of Common Stock would be your sole source of gain on an investment in such shares for the foreseeable future.

-Future sales of shares of the Combined Company's common stock may depress its stock price.
+Sales of shares of our Common Stock may depress our stock price.

-Sales of a substantial number of the Combined Company's common stock in the public market after the closing of the Business Combination, or the perception that these sales might occur, could depress the market price of the Combined Company's common stock and could impair its ability to raise capital through the sale of additional equity securities.
+Sales of a substantial number of our Common Stock in the public market after the closing of the Business Combination, or the perception that these sales might occur, could depress the market price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.

-The Combined Company is an emerging growth company, and the Combined Company cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make its shares less attractive to investors.
+We are an emerging growth company, and we cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make our shares less attractive to investors.